 As women, we tend to be our own worst critics and constantly fret about our appearance.
 If your hair starts falling out, it can be extremely upsetting especially when you don’t know the cause.
-We are already affected by the changes that take place in our body as we age, but the onset of hair loss is particularly debilitating, as it affects our overall self-esteem and wellbeing.
+We are already affected by the changes that take place in our bodies as we age, but the onset of hair loss is particularly debilitating, as it affects our overall self-esteem and wellbeing.

 There are many causes of hair loss in women.
-Sometimes it’s not just a single cause which can make it even more difficult to deal with.
-You may notice that your hair falls out after a stressful event, however there’s usually a delay of a few months for this to start happening after the event.
+Sometimes it’s not just a single cause that can make it even more difficult to deal with.
+You may notice that your hair falls out after a stressful event, however, there’s usually a delay of a few months for this to start happening after the event.
 While stress is a cause that we can readily recognize and accept (because we know it will grow back), there are other causes that may not be as obvious such as thyroid problems, vitamin and mineral deficiencies, or other hormonal imbalances.
 Regardless of the cause, it is very upsetting to find clumps of hair falling out, part widening, or even worse, bald spots emerging.

 The Good News is That Dr. Wood Can Help!